rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 quad.object.value === 'Ruben';
 ```

-Checking whether or not quads and terms are equal to each other, the `equals` method can be used:
+For checking whether or not quads and terms are equal to each other, the `equals` method can be used:

 ```javascript
 factory.literal('Ruben').equals(factory.literal('Ruben'));  // true